Image of Anti-Money Laundering Whistleblower Reward Program

 An AMLA whistleblower may also qualify for a “related action” award, which is any judicial or administrative action brought by (i) any appropriate federal authority; (ii) a state attorney general in connection with any criminal investigation; or (iii) any appropriate state regulatory authority, when the action is based on the original information provided by the whistleblower and led to the successful enforcement of the action by Treasury or Justice.

-Determining the Amount of a Money Laundering Whistleblower Award
+Determining the Amount of an AML Whistleblower Award

 To determine the amount of an AMLA whistleblower award, Treasury will consider: